steve-westwood/NodePath/Readme.md

 <h1>NodePath</h1>

-Application to find the shortest path between to vertices using Breadth First Search algorithm.
+Application to find the shortest path between to vertices in an unweighted undirected graph using Depth First Search algorithm.

 <h1>Database </h1>